T-Fletcher/mailchimp-recurring-html-email-generator/README.md

 Log files from runs with DEBUG enabled are prefixed with `DEBUG-`, and the activity log will show `[DEBUG]` + `[CRON/MANUAL]` to indicate if the script was run manually or via cron.
 This is useful for picking which runs were the result of testing.

+### Failure notifications

+Regular emails are easy to miss if one doesn't arrive on day.
+If you have set up an AWS SNS topic (and subscribe to it), add in the details as environment variables in the `.env` file, the script will attempt to send failure notifications to that Topic.
+Note the `AWS_USER` must have permissions to publish messages to the SNS topic.

 ### Saving logs in an AWS S3 bucket

 > *Thou shalt save thy logs in a separate environment* - Gandalf